OCamlPro/owi/doc/src/manpages/owi.md

            Check the iso-functionnality of two Wasm modules by comparing the output when calling their exports.

+       llvm [OPTION]… FILE…
+           Compile LLVM IR/bitcode to Wasm and run the symbolic interpreter on it

        replay [OPTION]… FILE
            Replay a module containing symbols with concrete values in a replay file containing a model